Kitware/CMake/Tests/RunCMake/README.rst

     Top of test binary tree

    and an failure must store a message in ``RunCMake_TEST_FAILED``.
+   The check script may optionally set ``RunCMake_TEST_FAILURE_MESSAGE`` with additional text to be included in the message if the test fails.

 To speed up local testing, you can choose to run only a subset of ``run_cmake()`` tests in a ``RunCMakeTest.cmake`` script by using the